• Skip to primary navigation

 Do I need to use a water bath to make cheesecake?

 A water bath is never a bad idea when making cheesecake.
 It essentially creates a humid environment in the oven to prevent the surface of the cheesecake from drying out which is what causes it to crack.
-You can make this recipe without a waterbath thanks to the additional liquid in the batter and the gentle baking temperature, however it's never a bad idea to do it if you are willing!
+You can make this recipe without a water bath thanks to the gentle baking temperature by placing a roasting pan or rimmed baking sheet with boiling water on the rack beneath the pan while baking.
+It produces similar results.

 How do you make a water bath for cheesecake?